yandex-cloud/docs/en/managed-kubernetes/quickstart.md

 ## Creating a node group {#create-node-group}

-1. See the description of the CLI's create {{ k8s }} node group command:
+1. See the description of the CLI's create Kubernetes node group command:

     ```
     $ yc managed-kubernetes node-group create --help